-(a system tracking user behaviour on Amazon's Kindle), affect both the circulation of text (what people read) and the notion of reading (away from reading in private).
+(a system tracking user behaviour volve massive collection of user on Amazon's Kindle), affect both the circulation of text (what people read) and the notion of reading (away from reading in private).

-R In developing an interface criticism, an understanding of the history of tracking data is helpful.
+S 0 R Н In developing an interface criticism, an understanding of the history of tracking data is helpful.
 This history points to a tradition of correlating technical and social infrastructures (code and life) that extends across urban and software architectural planning.
-My main aim is to depict how the capturing of specific life practices that was once seen as a critique of, and counterstrategy to statistical planning models - has been perverted in contemporary computational business.
+My main aim is to depict how the capturing of specific life practices that was once seen as a critique of, and counterstrategy to statis- users the three waves all reflect tical planning models - has been perverted in contemporary computational business.

-E Т The city is the domain per se of "big data" and this is where my history begins.
+Ε S The city is the domain per se of "big data" and this is where my history begins.
 Tracking data in cities is not a new thing.
-In her influential book The Death and Life of Great American Cities, Jane Jacobs points to how developments in science have influenced urban planning.
-Notably, the development of statistics offered new ways of mapping and controlling complexity.
-In the fifties, cities were mapped according to statistical information on neighbourhoods' child mor- 我們生活在電腦科技的生態系統,數據 tality, employment, crime rate, 是文化力求改變的主要工具。在食物鏈 etc. Based on this information, 生態中,烹飪食譜有如演算法,把一系列 urban planners reorganized the and residential areas with effi- 分發共享和複製過程是由文化系統所影 cient infrastructures for motorized traffic.
+In her influential book The Death and Life of Great American Cities, Jane Jacobs points to how de- 0 velopments in science have in- D fluenced urban planning.
+Nota- DISOBEDIENTS? bly, the development of statistics offered new ways of mapping and controlling complexity.
+In the fifties, cities were mapped ac- FRAN cording to statistical information on neighbourhoods' child mortality, employment, crime rate, etc. Based on this information, urban planners reorganized the city into uniform office, shopping, ized traffic.
 This was also know as "Urban Renewal" and caused the demolishment of many cities - much to the frustration of the their inhabitants who felt that the general principles of statistical management controlled their specific life practices.